 On June 11, 2019, the Governor of Texas signed the Texas Hemp Bill making hemp a legal crop to grow in Texas.
 This follows the federal approval of hemp as part of the 2018 Farm Bill that was passed in December 2018.
 Under the 2018 Farm Bill, each U.S. state must have state hemp regulations approved.
 The Texas Hemp Bill requires the Texas Department of Agriculture ("TDA") to issue licenses to grow hemp.
 At this time, the TDA is awaiting the federal hemp regulations forthcoming from the USDA before it will initiate the licensing process.
 As such, while the Company announced it had begun the conversion of one of its Texas greenhouses to hemp, the Company cannot start to produce hemp at any of its Texas facilities until it is issued a hemp license by the TDA.
-Management does not expect that to occur until late in the first quarter 2020 or early in the second quarter 2020.
+Management does not expect that to occur until early 2020.
 In the interim, the Company continues to convert a portion of one of its Texas facilities to grow hemp as well as evaluate extraction capabilities, which the Company expects to install at each of Texas facilities as each is converted to hemp production.